ponderousmad/pipevo/README.md

 # pipevo

 # Note: This branch is the last working Java version.
-I've started porting to javascript.
+I've started porting to JavaScript.

 The project is all about experimenting with AI and genetic programming concepts.
 It includes a simple game where you place pipe tiles.
 There is also an interpreter for a small lisp that can talk to the game.
 Finally there is a genetic programming system that produces programs in that simple lisp that play the game.
 Badly, as it turns out.